 Breast Revision Surgery With Sydney Plastic Surgeon Dr Choy

-Women who have concerns about their breast appearance — whether those stem from genes or a prior, poor surgery — should contact Sydney specialist plastic surgeon and breast surgery expert Dr Ellis Choy on 02 8962 9388 for an immediate consultation.
-Whether you require a complex reconstructive or breast implant revision procedure or a simple breast augmentation, you will find few more qualified or compassionate specialist plastic surgeons in the Sydney area.
-Don’t delay; secure your consultation with Dr Choy today.
+Women who have concerns about their breast appearance — whether those stem from genes or a prior surgery — may contact Sydney Specialist Plastic Surgeon Dr Ellis Choy on 02 8962 9388 for a consultation.

 Do I need a revision surgery?
-And will a second surgery fix my problems or just add new complications?
+Will a second surgery fix my concerns or just add new complications?

-Breast implant surgery has become commonplace in today’s world, for many reasons.
-Apart from looking great when situated properly, breast implants are known to help restore positive body-image, increase overall appeal, and assist with full breast restoration after childbirth.
+Breast implant surgery has become commonplace in today’s world.
 However, as with any surgical procedure, there may be complications for some patients.
 There may also be occasions where the results don’t satisfy their initial hopes.
 And then there is natural trajectory, as the weight of breasts ultimately leads to sagging.
-Fortunately, the shape and size of breasts can be altered by breast revision surgery, which often involving breast implant replacement.
+Fortunately, the shape and size of breasts can be altered by breast revision surgery, often involving breast implant replacement.

-Surgical techniques and materials have been greatly refined over the years, resulting in more patient satisfaction and the disappearance of many charlatan practitioners.
+Surgical techniques and materials have been greatly refined over the years, resulting in more patient satisfaction.
 However, prospective patients should also understand that breast implants, although supportive and strong, will not last forever, and a breast augmentation revision surgery will possibly need to be performed at some later stage.